mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 4.2 Include guards
-* Add include guards to each header file.
+* Add include guards to each header file
-* The name must be the same as the file name and be written using only capital letters.
+* The name must be the same as the file name and be written using only capital letters
 ```C++
 #ifndef CAN_SOCKET_H
 #define CAN_SOCKET_H